William Bryan (North Carolina politician)

-William Bryan (17251781) was a Brigadier General over the New Bern District Brigade in the North Carolina militia during the American Revolution.
+William Bryan (23 October 1724 – 28 November 1781) was a Brigadier General over the New Bern District Brigade in the North Carolina militia during the American Revolution.
 He was also active in North Carolina politics and was a delegate to North Carolina's Third Provincial Congress in Hillsborough in August 1775 and represented Johnston County, North Carolina in the North Carolina House of Commons in 1778–1779.

 Early life

-He was born on October 23, 1724, in Bertie Precinct, North Carolina.
+He was born on October 23, 1724, in Bertie Precinct, Province of North Carolina.
 His parents were Needham Bryan and Anne Rombeau.
 In 1744, he married Elizabeth Smith with whom he had nine children: Lewis, William M., Arthur, Elizabeth, Hardy, Blake, Esther, Susannah, and John.

 He was a delegate to the North Carolina Provincial Congress when it met in Hillsborough in August 1775.
 He was later elected to represent Johnston County in the North Carolina House of Commons in the 1778–1779 legislative session.
 He served on the Committee of Correspondence of the legislature and was also a local justice of the peace.